su2code/su2code.github.io/_docs_v7/Theory.md

 The edge-based finite volume discretization of flow solvers is also used in turbulence solvers.
 Convective fluxes are evaluated using a scalar upwind scheme (1st or 2nd order).

+## Wall functions

+Available for `RANS`, `INC_RANS`.

+The wall function model of Nichols and Nelson (2004) has been implemented in the compressible and the incompressible solver, for the SA as well as the SST models.
+For the compressible solver, the wall function model takes into account the frictional heating of the wall according to the Crocco-Busemann relation when the wall boundary conditions is not isothermal.
+When the wall model is active, the value of the dimensional distance of the first node from the wall can be $$ y^+ > 5$$.
+When the wall model is not active, $$y^+ < 5 $$ and in addition a fine mesh is necessary close to the wall to resolve the near wall boundary layer.

 ---

 # Species Transport #